Louis Kempff: Later Naval career

 Following the Civil War, Kempff continued serving aboard the Suwanee; on July 25, 1866, Kempff was promoted to the rank of lieutenant commander.
 On March 7, 1876, Kempff was promoted to commander.
 Kempff was thereafter assigned to the Mare Island Navy Yard and Station where he served as commander of the station's Department of Equipment and Recruiting.
 On October 25, 1885, Kempff assumed command of the Adams.
 Kempff subsequently served on the Board of Inspection and Survey in San Francisco, California, during which time he was promoted to captain.
 Kempff's final promotion came on March 3, 1899, when he was promoted to the rank of rear admiral.

-Boxer Rebellion

 Later life

 Following his service in the Boxer Rebellion, Kempff continued to serve in the United States Navy; following the events of the Boxer Rebellion, Kempff became the Commandant–in–charge of the Pacific Naval District.
 Kempff continued in this capacity until his retirement in 1903.
 Following his retirement form military service, Kempff became an active participant in the Military Order of the Loyal Legion of the United States.